Hidden Links & SEO: How Google Handles Them

 Once you’ve managed to find and remove all the hidden links from your site, you can embark on the protective strategies.
 The point here is to seal all the loopholes that would, otherwise, grant link spammers easy access to your website.

 You can start by setting up a fully automated antispam system that’s capable of discerning genuinely organic content from spammy submissions.
+These systems can also help you find links to web page source code, ensuring that you can spot any hidden hyperlinks embedded within the content.
 Plus, it ought to operate with the precision of a hawk – watchful enough to flag up all the spamming attempts, but methodical enough to maintain a clean slate devoid of false positives.

 If you happen to be running your site on any of the biggest CMS or forum management platforms, one tool that excellently fits the role is Akismet.
 This is an exceedingly popular antispam plugin for WordPress, Joomla, Drupal, Discourse, Elixir, VBulletin, SMF, phpBB, Moodle, Mediawiki, and Perch.